hypercore-one/znn_walletapi_csharp/README.md

 - **Username**
 The username of the user.
 - **Password**
 The password hash of the user.
-The hash is based on the Blowfish cipher.
+The hash is based on the [Blowfish cipher](https://en.wikipedia.org/wiki/Blowfish_(cipher)).
 See code below to generate a hash.
 - **Roles**
 An array of user roles.
 Available roles are: `"User"` or `"Admin"`.